Pryor Leadership Program

 Some recent projects include raising funds and building a playground for a startup urban school, creating a community garden to serve the homeless population in a Kansas City neighborhood and coordinating fundraising and the building of "tiny houses" for local homeless veterans.

 Department of Business and Leadership

 The Doniphan Leadership Institute is an exclusive executive training program focused on leadership development and vision.
 Key elements of the program include leadership development theory, 360-Degree Feedback Assessment with consultation, in-depth group discussions, and experiential learning activities.
 The program also features personal interaction with leaders focusing on vision and executive leadership.
 Professors and professionals with specialized skills and backgrounds deliver the program to the participants.
 The program consists of six one-day sessions that are held over a six-month period, with more than 100 hours of combined classroom instruction and out-of-class assignments.

 Learn more in the Doniphan Leadership Institute brochure.

 The Innovative Leader Institute (ILI) builds on an organization’s existing leadership talent by developing managers in the art and science of creating new ventures and bringing new ideas to reality.
 Participants will develop the skills and competencies to improve their own organization by learning the process of creating and implementing value-added services and products.
 The ILI is designed and delivered by experienced intrepreneurs for individuals and companies who want to be internal change agents and bring new enterprise and innovation to the workplace.

 The program consists of six, once-a-month, full-day sessions from June to November.
 ILI is delivered in a cohort model, including individual coaching sessions and an Innovation Presentation Luncheon to your key stakeholders.
-Read more about the Innovative Leadership Institute.
+Email firstname.lastname@example.org for more details and class dates.